linzhi2013/bold_identification/README.md

 Currently, `bold_identification` only runs on Mac OS, Windows 64bit, Linux.

+Beware,

-But be ware, only the Chrome browser works on Windows, while FireFox doesn't.
+* only the Chrome browser and PhantomJS browser work on Windows, while FireFox doesn't.

+* Only PhantomJS browser can be run on a non-graphical computer, while Chrome and FireFox cannot, even though there is a '-H' option.

 ## 2 Installation

-    pip3 install bold_identification
+    pip install bold_identification

-There will be a command `bold_identification` created under the same directory as your `pip3` command.
+There will be a command `bold_identification` created under the same directory as your `pip` command.

 ## 3 Usage
 run `bold_identification`